ContextLab/storytelling-with-data/slides/README.md

 ## Module 3: Python and Jupyter notebooks as a medium for data storytelling
 - Discussion: Introduction to programming
   - [**Hackathon: making an English to Pig Latin translator**](https://youtu.be/Wxo5PwsRHmQ).
 Note: this was an off-the-cuff lecture because all of the students who attended the synchronous course already had programming experience.
 See [**this link**](https://youtu.be/kp4zoYErO84) for a recording of a more standard introduction to programming (from Spring, 2020).
-  - Open Q&A about introduction to programming and assignment 3
 - [Getting set up on Google Colaboratory](https://colab.research.google.com/github/ContextLab/cs-for-psych/blob/master/slides/module_1/introduction_and_overview.ipynb) (Source: [Introduction to Programming for Psychological Scientists](https://github.com/ContextLab/cs-for-psych/tree/master/slides))
 - [Project management and version control with git and GitHub](https://www.youtube.com/playlist?list=PLjQYT8Fwp984zMjN5rJChfdI5Z8jtaWww):
   - [Overview of Git and GitHub](https://www.youtube.com/watch?v=4Fsg4UPHsrM)